Skip to content

 • Medical Assessment: A medical assessment is usually the first step in detoxification.
 This involves a physical exam and a review of the individual’s medical history.

-• Medication: Medications may be prescribed to help manage the withdrawal symptoms associated with alcohol detoxification.
+• Medication: Medications may be prescribed to help manage the withdrawal symptoms associated with alcoholic detoxification.

 • Monitoring: Medical professionals will monitor the individual closely to ensure their safety and comfort.